tiagoamaro/comffee-grunt/README.md

 	- css // Put your CSS,SASS or SCSS files here
 	- js  // Put your Coffee or JS files here
 ```

+If you want to get rid of your compiled files, run the command `grunt clean`.

 -------------------------------------